OSGConnect/tutorial-bwa/README.md

 queue sample from data/trimmed_fastq_small/samples.txt
 ```

-In addition to restructuring our submit file to queue a new job for each sample listed in our submit file, it is also advantageous to have our standard output, log, and error files saved to dedicated folders called "log", "output", and "error".
-Therefore, we need to make these folders in our /home directory prior to submitting our job:
+In addition to restructuring our submit file to queue a new job for each sample listed in our submit file, it is also advantageous to have our standard output, log, and error files saved to dedicated folders called "log", "output", and "error" to help keep our output files organized.
+Therefore, we need to make these folders in our /home directory prior to submitting our job.
+We will also create an additional folder to store our aligned sequencing files in a folder called `results`:

 ```
 mkdir log